 KTWU genealogy reveals

-As part this year’s celebration eight local people were selected to have their family research completed by volunteer researchers from Topeka Genealogy Society, Kansas Council of Genealogy Societies and FamilySearch.
+As part this year’s celebration eight local people were selected to have their family research completed by volunteer researchers from Topeka Genealogical Society, Kansas Council of Genealogical Societies and FamilySearch.
 The family history reveals, filmed by KTWU with host Kenyatta Berry (Genealogy Roadshow) during Identity Quest, will be shown on KTWU in spring 2023.